An overview of how the ARPA funding is spent

 Childcare

-- $15 Million, Child Care and Early Childhood Education, Riverside
+- $15 million, Child Care and Early Childhood Education, Riverside

-- ARPA Child Care Allocations
+- Child Care Funding Breakdown – 1/17/2023

-How is the Riverside County ARPA funding being for Non-profits?
+How is the Riverside County ARPA funding being for nonprofits?

 Non-Profit